Superalgos/Superalgos/docs/pages/suite/suite-build-an-indicator.md

 ## Debugging

 In case something is not working properly, the console is the first place to look into.
-The platform will log handled errors just like it does with the rest of the components in the system.
+The system will log handled errors just like it does with the rest of the components in the system.

 You may also implement additional logging features in the code you use on the *Data Building Procedure*.
 Notice that the code used for this bot has such kind of code embeded, but commented.